Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 No, software bugs in AVS will not cause stakers to lose money.
 In the protocol's early stages, we implemented guardrails to avoid such scenarios.
 We have a veto committee in place to overturn any slashing incidents caused by software bugs in the offchain node.

-**If everyone else conducted malicious activties, will I be slashed?**
+**If everyone else conducted malicious activities, will I be slashed?**

 No, you won't be slashed if your operator is not malicious.
 As a staker, even if the AVS you stake in is malicious (meaning the other operators are all malicious), as long as your operator is not involved in malicious activity, you are safe from being slashed.